 - Drawn Together is a frequent abuser of the Wilhelm Scream as a parody.
 For a specific instance listen to the bar brawl in the "Very Special Episode".

 - Used in The Venture Bros. throughout the series.

-- An episode of The Simpsons, "Millior Dollar Maybe", where the subplot is about parodying the Nintendo Wii: Mr Burns is seen using the Zii Zapper to shoot some Nazis.
+- In "Millior Dollar Maybe", the subplot is about parodying the Nintendo Wii: Mr Burns is seen using the Zii Zapper to shoot some Nazis.
 Guess how every single one screams.

 - In the American Dad! episode "Meter Made", the scream literally comes in at the last minute.
 As Stan (the CIA agent who regularly engages in espionage, assassinations, and other forms of badassery) contemplates the end of his mandatory community service as a meter maid, he ends with a wistful internal monologue: "No more excitement.
 No more power.
 I'm back to being a nobody."
 (Wilhelm Scream heard in the background of an intense jungle firefight.)
 "Just a regular schnook."